C2MA-workshop/c2ma-docs/README.md

 You should have been allocated a PAIRS API key against your own email.
 If you do not have one then contact Anne Jones at IBM.

+### Create the PAIRS file on your own machine

-Create a file called "pairpass.txt" on your own machine and copy the API key to it
+Create a file using NotePad (Windows) or TextEdit (MAC) called "pairpass.txt" on your own machine and copy the API key to it.
+Do NOT have the words "API key" inside the file but just the API key that you received in an email.

+### Copy the github contents to your own machine
 Obtain the files from this github and copy them onto your own machine, there are two ways of carrying this out :

-(a) Create a sub-directory of your choice on your own machine and clone the github with the following command :
+Method 1 : Create a sub-directory of your choice on your own machine and clone the github with the following command :

 git clone https://github.com/C2MA-workshop/c2ma-docs.git

-(b) Create a sub-directory of your choice on your own machine and then click on Code -> Download ZIP and save the zip file.
+Method 2 : Create a sub-directory of your choice on your own machine and then click on Code -> Download ZIP and save the zip file.
 Unzip the zip file to be able to access all the files from this github.

 ![login-image](./images/github-copy-local-machine.png)